 - Cashout on Weekends: No

-- Cancel Withdrawal: Yes, within 5 hours
+- Cancel Withdrawal: No

 - Manual Flushing: No